C0deH4cker/Fission/fission.md

 /, \:       Purely mirrors to turn control flow.

 ^, V, <, >: From the sides, these are mirrors to turn control flow.
-            From the vertex, these are splitters.
+            These are fission reactors when hit at the vertex.
 The atom splits in two: its mass is divided by this component's stored mass (default 2), and the energy of both atoms is decreased by this component's stored energy (default 0).
 The left half of the split atom is set to (mass / value), and the right half is set to (mass - left).
-            When an atom hits the back (in the split), it is stored in the component (mass and energy).
+            When an atom hits the back (in the split), its mass and energy are stored in this component.

 U, D, L, R: Spawns an atom at this position when the program starts.
 Direction is up, down, left, or right, respectively.
             When another atom hits this component, its direction is changed to the component's direction.

-A, Y, {, }: Joiners when hit from the sides.
+A, Y, {, }: These are fusion reactors.
 When an atom hits a side, it waits until an atom hits the other side.
 At this point,
-            the two atoms are joined by adding their masses and energy levels.
+            the two atoms are fused together by adding their masses and energy levels.
 This atom is released from the vertex.
             Cloner when hit from the vertex (mass is multiplied by this component's value, default of 1).
 The two cloned atoms go 90 degrees to the left and right of the component's vertex.
             Sets this component's value when hit from the back using the atom's mass, and that atom is then destroyed.